 Impact?
-Explanation Mitigation Measures

-•

-b.
-LESS THAN SIGNIFICANT IMPACT A significant impact would occur if the

-construction of new recreational facilities

-which would adversely impact the

-environment, or require the expansion or

-development of parks or other

-recreational facilities in order to maintain

-acceptable service ratios, or other

-performance objectives for parks.
-The

-proposed project would not require the

-facilities beyond the limits of the project

-site.
-Although the proposed project would

-place some additional demands on park

-facilities, the increase in demand would

-be met through a combination of on-site

-amenities and existing parks in the

-project area.
-The proposed project's

-facilities would not in and of itself result in

-the need to construct a new park, which

-might have an adverse physical effect on

-the environment.
-Thus, impacts to park

-and recreational facilities would be less

-than significant.

-XVI.
-TRANSPORTATION/TRAFFIC

-a.
-LESS THAN SIGNIFICANT IMPACT A significant impact may occur if the

-project generates and/or causes a

-diversion or shift of 500 or more daily trips

-on the street system.
-The project would

-result in a total of 486 daily trips with 38

-a.m. peak hour trips and 51 p.m. peak

-hour trips.
-On April 7, 2016, LADOT

-submitted a letter stating that none of the

-intersections studied would be

-significantly impacted as a result of the

-be less than significant.
-The applicant

-submitted a traffic study that was

-approved by LADOT on April 7, 2016.
-The

-project would result in a total of 486 daily

-trips with 38 a.m. peak hour trips and 51

-p.m. peak nour trips.
-As such, the LADOT

-impacts to less than significant levels

-With the implementation of the mitigation

-measures, impacts will be reduced to a

-less than significant level.

-b.
-LESS THAN SIGNIFICANT IMPACT A significant impact may occur if the

-proposed project added 150 or more

-one-way vehicle trips to a Congestion

-Inianagement Program (CNIP) mainline

-the a.m. or p.m. peak hours or added 50

-or more a.m. or p.m. peak hour trips to a
+Explanation Mitigation Measures b.
+LESS THAN SIGNIFICANT IMPACT A significant impact would occur if the proposed project would necessitate construction of new recreational facilities, which would adversely impact the environment, or require the expansion or development of parks or other recreational facilities in order to maintain acceptable service ratios, or other performance objectives for parks.
+The proposed project would not require the construction or expansion of recreational facilities beyond the limits of the project site.
+Although the proposed project would place some additional demands on park facilities, the increase in demand would be met through a combination of on-site amenities and existing parks in the project area.
+The proposed project's increased demands upon recreational facilities would not in and of itself result in the need to construct a new park, which might have an adverse physical effect on the environment.
+Thus, impacts to park and recreational facilities would be less than significant TRANSPORTATION/TRAFFIC than significant.
+LESS THAN SIGNIFICANT IMPACT A significant impact may occur if the project generates and/or causes a diversion or shift of 500 or more daily trips or 43 or more p.m. peak hour vehicle trips on the street system.
+The project would result in a total of 486 daily trips with 38 a.m. peak hour trips and 51 p.m. peak hour trips.
+On April 7, 2016, LADOT submitted a letter stating that none of the intersections studied would be significantly impacted as a result of the project.
+Therefore, project impacts would be less than significant.The applicant submitted a traffic study that was approved by LADOT on April 7, 2016.
+The project would result in a total of 486 daily trips with 38 a.m. peak hour trips and 51 p.m. peak hour trips.
+As such, the LADOT is requiring improvements that will reduce impacts to less than significant levels.
+With the implementation of the mitigation measures, impacts will be reduced to a less than significant level. b.
+LESS THAN SIGNIFICANT IMPACT A significant impact may occur if the proposed project added 150 or more one-way vehicle trips to a Congestion Management Program (CMP) mainline freeway monitoring segment during either the a.m. or p.m. peak hours or added 50 or more a.m. or p.m. peak hour trips to a